OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 * *April 27, 2016* - Recorded vote Yeas/Nays lists changed from tables to line-separated text.
 * *July 13, 2016* - Conflict of interest declaration member lists changes from table to line line-separated text.

+### Report to City Clerks' Department

+* Changes to disposition template: Recorded vote and conflict of interest lists changes from tables to line-separated text.
+* Some dispositions listed through the data.winnipeg.ca Word Dispositions Dataset unavailable.
+Unavailable dispositions are listed with the incorrect MIME type.
+When loaded a login prompt is shown.
+Only one regular council meeting dispostion (27-01-2016) is missing.

 ### Setup Instructions